Aravindh020/Randomforest/README.md

 **
-I've trained it with specific dataset, It will classify spam messages only which I used in dataset. other spam messages which are not in dataset will be classified as ham.
+I've trained it with specific dataset, It will classify spam messages only which are in dataset. other spam messages which are not in dataset will be also classified as ham.